Skip to main content

 • character development

-Character development is criticized for being underwhelming and poorly executed, with players feeling a lack of meaningful connection to the characters.
+Character development in the game is criticized for being underwhelming and poorly executed, with players feeling a lack of meaningful connection to the characters.
 The experience is described as unnecessarily prolonged, leading to confusion rather than engagement.

 • “Character development and connection misses its mark, and what should probably be a 30-minute experience is thinly stretched to a 2-hour confusing roller coaster of level design and encounters with AI that always seem to know where you are.”